Kevin Sinfield: Charity fundraising

-In November 2020, Sinfield announced he would be running seven marathons in seven days to raise £77,777 for ex-Leeds teammate Rob Burrow, who was diagnosed with Motor Neurone Disease (MND) a year earlier, as well as the MND Association.
+In November 2020, Sinfield announced that he would be running seven marathons in seven days to raise £77,777 for ex-Leeds teammate Rob Burrow, who had been diagnosed with motor neurone disease (MND) a year earlier, as well as the MND Association.
 He began his first marathon on 1 December with the fundraising target already exceeded, Sinfield described it as "completely overwhelming" that the target had been reached so quickly.

-By the time he finished his seventh marathon on 7 December, more than £1.2 million had been raised.
+By the time that he finished his seventh marathon on 7 December, more than £1.2 million had been raised.
 At the conclusion, he said it had "probably been the most special week in my life". and said it was his greatest achievement above all he achieved in rugby league.
 By the following day, the total raised had surpassed £2 million.
 Of the funds raised, £500,000 was earmarked for research projects, a figure doubled by a contribution from medical research charity LifeArc to create a £1 million fund for MND research projects.

 In October 2021, Sinfield announced his second fundraiser, running between Leicester Tigers' home ground Welford Road Stadium, and Leeds Rhinos' Headingley, a distance of approximately 101 mi, in under 24 hours.
 With an initial goal of £100k, Sinfield was again raising funds for the MND Association, and described it as "the toughest challenge I have ever attempted", and the run was to be split into 24 sections of 7km.
 Upon completing what was dubbed the "Extra Mile Challenge" on 23 November, Sinfield had raised over £1 million.
-He said he would not stop fundraising until a cure had been found for the disease, and described himself as "massively blown away" by the amount raised, but said ideas of a knighthood were "really nice but we're a team".
+He said that he would not stop fundraising until a cure had been found for the disease, and described himself as "massively blown away" by the amount raised, but said ideas of a knighthood were "really nice but we're a team".
 By early December, the campaign had raised over £2 million.

 In September 2022, Sinfield announced his third fundraiser, in which he would run seven ultramarathons in seven consecutive days, beginning at Murrayfield Stadium in Edinburgh and concluding at Old Trafford in Manchester, the final run concluding during the final of the Rugby League World Cup.
 In addition to Burrow, Sinfield said he was now also fundraising in honour of former rugby union player Doddie Weir, and former footballer Stephen Darby, both diagnosed with MND.

+For the fifth challenge, Kevin Sinfield is nearing his £777,777 fundraising target in his latest endurance challenge, "Running Home for Christmas."
+This week-long event involves running at least seven 7km blocks daily for seven consecutive days.
+The challenge, which started in Liverpool and visited several UK cities, concludes with a final stage from Old Trafford to Saddleworth.
+As of the sixth stage, the total raised stood at over £728,000, adding to the nearly £10 million Sinfield has already raised for MND-related causes through his previous four challenges.